2022-2023 Young Mayor and Deputy Young Mayor

 Past Young Mayors

 In 2009 Seaford became the first town in the South East of the country to elect a Young Mayor.
-The scheme was set up by the Council in partnership with Seaford Head Community College, with past Mayor of Seaford, Councillor Carolyn Lambert, working closely with the school and youth of the town to get the scheme up and running.
+The scheme was set up by the Council in partnership with Seaford Head School, with past Mayor of Seaford, Councillor Carolyn Lambert, working closely with the school and youth of the town to get the scheme up and running.

 2018/19 Dominic Avey